dagzk/MySQL-with-Jupyter-Notebook/README.md

 # MySQL-with-Jupyter-Notebook
-Creating a database in Jupyter Notebook using MySQL.
+Creating a fake company database in Jupyter Notebook using MySQL.